Is Sleeping on Your Right Side During Pregnancy Safe?

 What If a Pregnant Woman Changes Position When Asleep?

-It is quite possible that you would change your position while sleeping if you feel some discomfort due to the growing belly.
+It is quite possible that you would change your position while sleeping, especially in the third trimester, if you feel some discomfort due to the big belly.
 If you change positions and end up sleeping on the right instead of the left side, there is no need to worry.
 Just get back to the left side, and you are good to go.
 Also, sleeping on your back could compress the IVC.
 If you avoid sleeping straight, you can still prevent the compression.
 Sleeping on the right won’t harm the baby, but sleeping straight would.

 Another way you can sleep in one position is by using a pregnancy sleeping pillow that restricts your movement and gives you a comfortable position to lie down in.